 “The possibility of implementing a preventive treatment aimed at undermining the inevitable consequences of degenerative arthritis could be a very significant advancement,” says Dr. Guettler.

-Patients 18 to 55 years old who have symptoms of knee pain in one knee may be candidates for this study.
+Patients 18 to 55 years old who have symptoms of knee pain in one knee may be candidates for this study, to learn more about this study, check out this article about the usage of cbd oils to deal with pain and other conditions.
 However, those who have previously failed other treatments or smoke more than one pack of cigarettes per week may not be eligible.

 About Beaumont Orthpedic Services